 You’re hiring someone who will be the face of your company.
 How did they make you feel during your conversation?
 How did they treat the receptionist and the recruiter?
-These are indicators that can give you insight into how they’ll be on the job.
+These are indicators that give you valuable insight into how they’d perform on the job.

 Allow them to build rapport.
 Managers often do this by strategically placing personal items in their office.
 If there’s a framed photo of your dog sitting on your desk, a good salesperson will take that as an opportunity.
 Salespeople look for an “in” to relate and connect.
-Gauge how your candidate reacts to a displayed item or sharing something personal.
-High performers know that selling is about relationships.
+Gauge how your candidate reacts to something personal in your office.
+High performers know that selling is about crafting intentional relationships.

 Interview scorecards are an excellent tool for post-interview evaluation.
 As the human resources (HR) world becomes more aware of bias in interviewing, scorecards are rising in popularity.
 To create an interview scorecard, management must identify the qualities and skills needed for the role.
 During each round of interviews, team members are responsible for asking different sets of questions.
-These questions allow them to assess the required traits.
+These questions allow them to assess the required competencies for the position.

 8. Make an Offer

 After reviewing the candidates and their interview scorecards, the final step is to make an offer to your top candidate.
-Making the offer may seem like a no-brainer.
-However, getting your ducks in a row is essential to the speed and efficiency of this process, and you want to make sure it’s done with some forethought.
+Making the offer may seem like a no-brainer, but you need to be prepared with what you are going to say and make sure you give the candidate all the information they need to make a decision.

 You’ll also save time by automating this process with technology.
-Sending offers via email is old-school.
-Instead, by using contract management software, you can streamline the process.
-Software like DocuSign makes it easier with automated sending, digital signature, document tracking, and storage.
+Sending offers via email works, but you can make it easier with newer technology.
+Try using contract management software to streamline the process.
+Software such as DocuSign makes it simple with automated sending, digital signature, document tracking, and storage.

-Setting sales reps up for success begins with proper onboarding.
-Your onboarding process sets the tone for the employee’s experience at the company, yet it’s often overlooked.
-Don’t let the mentality that sales is “sink or swim” become an excuse for lack of training and onboarding.
-The more confident and knowledgeable a salesperson feels, the quicker they’ll become profitable.
-Invest the time and resources into creating a stable onboarding process.
+Your onboarding process sets the tone for the employee’s experience at the company.
+Don’t let the mentality that sales is “sink or swim” become an excuse for lack of training and onboarding Furthermore, there’s a good chance your sales process is far different than what they’ve worked with in previous roles.
+The more confident and knowledgeable a salesperson feels, the quicker they’ll get up to speed, become confident, and start generating revenue.

-Promotion and career development are an important part of investing in your employees.
-Showing investment in your sales reps’ success is a great way to keep them around.
 This can include seminars, conferences, or spending time out in the field with team members.
-Sales reps need to feel they are invested.
-If there’s potential for advancement, let your sales rep know early on what the path is, which will allow them to envision a prosperous future with the company.
+If there’s potential for advancement, let your sales reps know early on what the path is, which will allow them to envision a prosperous, long-term future with the company.

-Hiring a sales team is a multistep process that requires time, money, and efforts of multiple stakeholders.
-Since sales is directly responsible, knowing what to look for in sales, talent is key to the success of your business.
+Hiring a sales team is a process that requires time, money, and the efforts of multiple stakeholders.
+Since sales teams are responsible for generating revenue, knowing what to look for in sales talent is key to the success of your business.
 While there’s no one-size-fits-all hiring plan, proper planning can help you to avoid regrettable hiring decisions.